lgonzalezrouco/pti/p5_goREST/README.md

     sudo apt-get install curl

-It's not indispensable but strongly recommended that you have git installed.
+(OPTIONAL) It's not indispensable but strongly recommended that you have git installed.
 If not, just do:

     sudo apt-get install git

-It would be also good if you have an account in any git-compliant hosting service such as GitHub or Bitbucket.
+(OPTIONAL) It would be also good if you have an account in any git-compliant hosting service such as GitHub or Bitbucket.

-NOTE: If you encounter lock errors with apt-get commands try killing the blocking process:
+(OPTIONAL) NOTE: If you encounter lock errors with apt-get commands try killing the blocking process:

 	ps aux | grep apt
 	sudo kill PROCNUM